From Engineer to Instructor: how to conduct technical interviews by Ian Douglas

 Professionally, my work in ad technology was by far my favourite feat of engineering.
 Even after departing the company, the systems continued to run, and scale, from processing about a billion ad impressions per day, to successfully processing over 17 trillion ad impressions at an ‘ad spend’ value close to $3 Billion.

 Do you keep a keen eye on the latest tech developments?
-If so, what do you think will be the top trending topic of 2023?
+If so, what do you think will be the top trending topic this year?

 I said it years ago and continue to say it: security.
 We don’t train nearly enough software developers to understand the inherent risks in poorly-designed software systems to withstand, or even to detect, common web application security attacks.